Nijisanji: Controversy

 On 12 February, Nijisanji EN Liver Elira Pendora premiered a YouTube video addressing the situation.
 In the video, Elira and two other Livers, Vox Akuma and Ike Eveland, claimed that the company had been receiving documents from Selen's lawyer that contained false accusations and personal information of other Livers, which raised concerns of doxxing.
 They reiterated the claim that Selen had posted the cover without waiting for permission from management and that it was set to be rereleased once approved, showing a screenshot of a partial Slack conversation.
 Some Livers reached out to Selen regarding her reaction to the incident, which was allegedly cited by Selen's lawyers as part of the bullying and harassment allegations.
 Vox and Ike expressed that they felt hurt and sad by the contents of the documents made by someone they "considered a good friend".
 In particular, Vox stated that the document cited a secretly recorded voice call as evidence of favoritism within the agency.
 Overall, this statement was received poorly on the internet, with many accusing the talents of reading from a script and questioning why the video was posted ahead of an official statement from management.
 The scheduled release of the video coincided with Dokibird's first gaming stream.
 Dokibird made a Tweet in response to the video asserting that the document was not supposed to be shared outside of the legal department, and speculated whether confidential information had been incorrectly shared, which could also violate privacy law.
-On 13 February, Dokibird expanded on her response on 14 February, apologizing for her inclusion of the recording of Vox in the document and expressed her sentiment of wanting to move on and for the public to not inquire about further details.
+Dokibird expanded on her response on 14 February, apologizing for her inclusion of the recording of Vox in the document and expressed her sentiment of wanting to move on and for the public to not inquire about further details.

 Later that day, Anycolor CEO Riku Tazumi released a statement addressing the controversy via the Nijisanji EN Official YouTube channel.
 He clarified that the investor relations statement was meant only for investors, but acknowledged that the language used was inappropriate.

 Our wording lacked consideration for the situation and caused NIJISANJI EN fans and everyone who supports the VTuber industry to feel that ANYCOLOR Inc. undervalued the impact of Selen’s contract termination, or Selen herself.
 I deeply regret this outcome and will be rethinking how our communication in English is done.